Search the best hotels in Basilicata

-Basilicata's tragically priceless position on the ancient Roman road between Rome and its Byzantine empire, meant a forest of fortresses were built into the region's hillsides and cliffs.
-These were invaded and plundered repeatedly until the unification of Italy in 1861, when Basilicata became a bit politically irrelevant.
-And this region of dark forests and high mountains became a place where superstition flourished.
+Basilicata's tragically priceless position on the ancient Roman road, directly between Rome and its Byzantine empire, meant a forest of fortresses were built into the region's hillsides and cliffs.
+These were invaded and plundered repeatedly until the unification of Italy in 1861, when Basilicata became a bit politically irrelevant, and this region of dark forests and high mountains became a place where superstition flourished.
 If you're interested in the region's rich history, some of the best places to stay in Basilicata are Melfi, Venosa and Matera.
 This is where you'll find some of the most significant of Basilicata's Byzantian, Norman and Roman relics on display.

 In the north of the region wheat, olives and grapes are grown on gentle hills, and this rural area is a great choice for foodies with its wealth of local ingredients.

 Basilicata's mountains, the Lucanian Apennines, are familiar to hikers.
 Both for their challenging peaks and dense wooded valleys.
 If you're here to hike, some of the best places to stay in Basilicata are Pollino, Sila and Aspromonte.

 What Not To Miss

 - Be sure to spend an afternoon wandering around the gorgeous Sassi di Matera caves.
 With wonderful views, a film museum showcasing the history of the area and underground churches, it's a great spot to spend a few hours.

 - The Il Mirto Solarium Bar is a wonderful place to spend the afternoon.
 Swim in the crystal clear water, sunbathe on the long sandy beach and take in the lovely surrounding scenery.

 - Volo dell'Angelo is an absolute must for adrenaline junkies!
 Hike up to the top before flying head first on a zip line between the mountains - a thrilling experience with jaw-dropping views.